Tuesday, March 10, 2026

 I forget where I saw this, I think it was a random YT comment or something, but I definitely recall seeing someone say "Every good parody eventually just becomes a satisfying version of what it's parodying".

 In the context of Anime I feel this is particularly demonstrated by Mahou Shoujo Pretty Sammy, in particular it's 96-97 TV Anime also sometimes titled Magical Project S. It's early episodes are very concise parodies of Magical Girl Tropes, sometimes I feel like they have Sailor Moon S in particular in mind, but never mean spirited.
-However by it's final stretch of episodes it's just doing a legit sincere Magical Girl story that is simply also makes more jokes then usual.
+However by it's final stretch of episodes it's just doing a legit sincere Magical Girl story that is simply also making jokes.

-Even very goofball parodies like Airplane or the 90s Waynes Brothers' films are still telling a story that on some level works independent of just being a string of Jokes at others movies expense.
+Even very goofball parodies like Airplane or the 90s Wayans Brothers' films are still telling a story that on some level works independent of just being a string of Jokes at other movies expense.

 I remember a similar thought to this when Trixie The Golden Witch and Best Guy Ever talked about the Rick and Morty Episode that parodies Heist Movies.
 For all the jokes at the expense of the formula, it also in it's own way provides a satisfying Heist narrative twist at the end.